lpereira1/pan_address_export/README.md

   -ipass IMPORT_PASSWORD, --import_password IMPORT_PASSWORD
                         Password to login as on Importing Firewall -euser EXPORT_USERNAME, --export_username EXPORT_USERNAME
                         Username to login as on Exporting Firewall.
-If not set will default to the credentials for the import firewall
+If not set will default to the credentials for the import firewall.
   -epass EXPORT_PASSWORD, --export_password EXPORT_PASSWORD
                         Password to login as on Exporting Firewall.
-If not setwill default to the credentials for the import firewall
+If not setwill default to the credentials for the import firewall.
-  -output, --output     If set, will output of the export as a text file (in JSON) -file OUTPUT_FILE, --output_file OUTPUT_FILE
+  -output, --output     If set, will output of the export as a text file (in JSON).
+  -file OUTPUT_FILE, --output_file OUTPUT_FILE
                         if output yes: File name to export to, Default: fw_export.json -group GROUP, --group GROUP
-                        Name of the Group you want to export
+                        Name of the Group you want to export.

   -commit, --commit     If set, will commit the changes imported
                         from this script.
 Default is to not commit.
-This allows you to review your changes from the webui if you wish
+This allows you to review your changes from the webui if you wish.
 ```